Husbands and Knives: Allegations of predicting 2019 Notre Dame fire

 Following the fire which occurred at the Notre Dame Cathedral in Paris, France in April 2019, rumors swirled that the episode, which featured a torch wielding mob chase Homer and Marge to Springfield's Notre Dame cathedral, predicted the fire, with even a photo of Mr. Burns standing outside the burning Notre Dame Cathedral of Springfield, which appeared in this episode, spreading across social media.
-Despite denial from various media outlets, online allegations still persisted.
 Allegations also spread afterwards that a line which a character said in the 2004 film Before Sunset, "But you have to think that Notre Dame will be gone one day," predicted the fire.

 Reception

+Viewing figures

-The episode's initial broadcast had 10.5 million viewers.
+The episode's initial broadcast earned a 3.7 rating and was watched by 10.56 million viewers, which was the 30th most-watched show that week.

+Critical response

 Robert Canning of IGN called it an episode that can keep viewers entertained and laughing.
 He called the character of Milo and Jack Black a perfect fit and particularly enjoyed the appearances of comic book legends Alan Moore, Art Spiegelman and Dan Clowes.
 He did note that the Homer/Marge plot was "not nearly as enjoyable as the comic related bits" and gave the episode a 7/10.

+Richard Keller of TV Squad was surprised by the change in plot from about a comic book store to Homer's fitness.
+He liked the sight of Homer's fat being clipped to his back and the scene of Homer asks Marge why she stays with him.
+However, he thought Jack Black was underused in the episode.

-On May 11, 2008, Entertainment Weekly named Jack Black's role as Milo the second of 16 great guest stars on The Simpsons.
+In 2007, Entertainment Weekly named Jack Black's role as Milo the second of 16 great guest stars on The Simpsons.

+The scene depicting Homer with his excess fat tied behind him before Marge was popularized as an internet meme.